Gift-Daniel/LITA_PROJECT/README.md

 - Final Check and Review: Ensuring that dataset is clean and ready for analysis

 ---
+### DATA VISUALIZATION
-### DATA VISUALIZATION: We display all the anaysis and visuals executed with the various tools we used.
+We display all the anaysis and visuals executed with the various tools we used.
 ---
 #### ANALYSIS WITH EXCEL
 ---